OfficeDev/Outlook-Add-in-Display-Info-From-AD/README.md

 # Outlook-Add-in-Display-Info-From-AD
-Learn from this prototype mail add-in how to access basic hierarchy information from Active Directory.
+Learn from this prototype mail add-in how to access basic hierarchy information from Active Directory (AD).
 Extend this prototype to customize the mail add-in for your organization.

 **Description of the Who's Who AD mail add-in sample**